 We spend the day exploring Roman sites along Hadrian’s Wall, the northern frontier of the Roman Empire.
 Built in the early 2 century AD, Hadrian’s Wall stretches for 80 Roman miles (117km) from the Solway Firth in the west to the mouth of the River Clyde in the east.
 Some of the forts and mile-castles along its length are very well preserved, as are some stretches of the wall itself, and the central area traverses some spectacularly wild and rugged terrain.
-Dr Mike Bishop, an archaeologist and Roman military expert, will accompany us and explain how the wall was constructed, how the frontier functioned, and what its various purposes might have been.
+Tony Wilmott, an archaeologist and Roman military expert, will accompany us and explain how the wall was constructed, how the frontier functioned, and what its various purposes might have been.
 The forts to be visited include those at Chesters, Housesteads and Vindolanda.
 Vindolanda is not actually on the wall, but extensive excavations have taken place here.
 The most interesting objects found here are letters and accounts, written in ink on wooden leaf tablets, which give extremely important insights into the everyday lives of serving soldiers and their families in the late 1st and 2nd centuries.
 Experts in the British Museum in 2003 voted these ‘Britain’s Greatest Treasure’.
 There may well be some current excavations at the time of our visit, and, if so, we might be able to arrange for the excavator to show everyone the trenches!
 There will be a picnic lunch at Housesteads.
 We return to Battlesteads for another fine evening meal.
 (Overnight Wark on Tyne) BLD

 Alnwick - 2 nights